 You are not having a traditional baby shower, but you can still introduce little elements that make it feel somewhat like a traditional baby shower.
 You can do this in many ways, like offering a quick refreshment, a baby shower cookie, or anything simple.

 Your setup doesn’t need to be elaborate.
 A table or two covered in a pretty tablecloth may be sufficient.
 Make sure you have enough room for refreshments and/or baby shower favors—if you are serving them.
-Also, reserve a spot for the baby shower gifts.
+Also, reserve a spot for the baby shower gifts and gifts for the new mom.

 Set Up A Baby Shower Chair For Mama-To-Be